Lee Machado

 For questions regarding study and admissions please contact us:

+This Biomedical Science degree programme is accredited by the Institute of Biomedical Science (IBMS).
 Biomedical Science is at the forefront of our modern healthcare system working in partnership with medical practitioners and health care professionals, to perform many different roles in the NHS, as well as in academia and the biotechnology and pharmaceutical sectors.
 As a biomedical science graduate you are likely to be involved in the diagnosis of disease, supporting the work of clinical departments, and developing and evaluating the next generation of treatments that could improve patient outcomes.
 A biomedical science degree also provides the foundation for graduate entry programmes, including medicine, dentistry or the more recently established Physician Associate (PA) programme for clinical practice within the NHS.

-Our Biomedical Science BSc programme has been accredited by the Royal Society of Biology following an independent and rigorous assessment.
+Our BSc Biomedical Science programme has been accredited by the Royal Society of Biology following an independent and rigorous assessment.
 Accredited degree programmes contain a solid academic foundation in biological knowledge and key skills, and prepare graduates to address the needs of employers.

-Updated 11/01/2023
+Updated 04/12/2023

 Our Biomedical Science BSc degree is designed to equip you with a fundamental understanding of how science underpins the prevention, diagnosis and treatment of disease.